When is the best time to visit Las Vegas?

 There is always something going on in Vegas.

-However, sometimes are busier than others and you can save money and headaches if you avoid those peaks.
+However, sometimes are busier than others, and you can save money in Vegas and avoid headaches if you avoid those peaks.
 Plan ahead, consider all of your options, and you will have a great time and get a great deal on your Vegas vacation!